 A system submitted for certification is comprised of one or more security zones.
-The supplier identifies a certification level for each zone, which will be the desired capability security level for that zone to be demonstrated by the certification.
-The SDLPA and SDA-S assessments are the same for all certification levels with the exception of allowable residual risk for known security issues.
-The FSA-S evaluation is applied to each security zone; required security capabilities will differ based upon the zone certification level.
-Since pass/fail criteria for VIT reference applicable FSA-S requirements, VIT is also more rigorous at higher certification levels.
+The supplier identifies a desired capability security level for each zone to be demonstrated by the certification.
+The SDLPA assessment does not have an associated level.
+SDA-S and VIT-S are the same for all certification levels with the exception of allowable residual risk for known security issues.
+The FSA-S evaluation is applied to each security zone; required security capabilities will differ based upon the zone capability security level.
 The ISASecure SSA certificate for a system will name the security zones and their certified capability security levels.